Appearance

 pipe(left(1), exists((n: number) => n > 0)) ➔ false

-pipe(right(1), exists((n: number) => n > 0)) ➔ true
+pipe(right(1), exists((n: number) => n > 0)) ➔ truetryCatch

 ts

-<E, A>(f: Lazy<A>, onThrow: (e: unknown) => E) => Either<E, A>
+<E, A>(f: Lazy<A>, onThrow: (e: unknown) => E) => Either<E, A>Returns a Either from a function that might throw.

 ts